Therapy Animals

 Therapy animal work is teamwork.
 In this 6-week class we will cover dog behavior for successful Animal Assisted Interventions (AAI) as well as skills the human handler will need to bring to the team.
 We teach how these two partners can work together to best achieve the goals, and best practices, associated with AAI.

-Classes will include a variety medical equipment, “friendly strangers” (including children), practice sessions, and props, for the team to practice with and navigate as they learn about AAI and themselves.
+Classes will include a variety of medical equipment, “friendly strangers” (including children), practice sessions, “stranger” dogs and props, for the team to practice with and navigate as they learn about AAI and themselves.

 This class is taught by Robynn Harris.
 Robynn has over ten years of experience in the AAI world having volunteered in schools, libraries, prisons, medical clinics, hospitals, and a variety of other facilities.
 She continues to work in AAI as a Volunteer Instructor with Pet Partners, a Team Lead with HOPE Animal Assisted Crisis Response, and the Lead AAI Volunteer at Legacy Mt Hood Medical Center.